-Humidity is a critical, yet often overlooked feature in wine cellar design.
+Humidity is a critical yet often overlooked feature in wine cellar design.
 The ideal wine cellar humidity level is between 60 to 70 percent.
-If the humidity falls outside the normal range, wine quality may be affected in a number of ways.
+If the humidity falls outside the normal range, wine quality may be affected in several ways.

-When the humidity is higher than 70%, it will likely cause mold and degradation of the labels and glue.
+When the humidity exceeds 70%, it will likely cause mold and degradation of the labels and glue.
 When the humidity is below 50%, corks will begin to dry out, resulting in loss of liquid in the bottles and possible degradation of the wine.

-Problems resulting from humidity issues can be solved or avoided with the right planning.
-The first step should be the installation of a vapor barrier around the entire room.
-A wine cellar cooling unit alone cannot add moisture or humidify cellar air.
+Problems resulting from humidity issues can be solved or avoided with the proper planning.
+The first step should be installing a vapor barrier around the entire room.
+A wine cellar refrigeration unit alone cannot add moisture or humidify cellar air.
 It needs a humidifier if you live in a drier climate.

 Optional Wine Cellar Cooling Unit Accessories Offered by Custom Wine Cellars Miami